pradeepreddy19/NLP_HMM_MCMC_Models/README.md

 **Observations:** HMM does a great job when it comes to accuracy of the words and and the senetnces.
 This is a great improvement from the the simple model.
 The running time of the algorithm is under a minute and this again shows that this special case of Bayes Net is very important in solving the problem.

 **Problems:**
-* We faced the issue of probabailties becoming very small and due this we were not able to procedd further and the accuracies for the words and sentences was very low
+* We faced the issue of probabailties becoming very small and due this we were not able to proceed further and the accuracies for the words and sentences was very low
  * ***Resolution***: The way we tackled this problem of small probabalities is to use lograthimc value of those probabilties ( similar methodlogy that was dicussed in the class)